Managing Director, 3D Technology Ireland

 Large furniture retailers using 3D printing to create customers’ unique designs

 Large retailers are now looking at bringing bespoke consumer products in-house for sale.
-3D printing is perfect for innovative design, allowing designers full freedom when creating their products and giving the consumer a bespoke product that differs from anything else in the market.
-We are now seeing this adoption with large furniture retailers.
+This means3D printing is perfect for innovative design, allowing designers full freedom when creating their products and giving the consumer a bespoke product that differs from anything else in the market.
+We are also now seeing this adoption with large furniture retailers.